SeunAgbede/simple-tests/README.md

   All test cases should pass successfully.
 - If you go back to `http://localhost:3336/` you should see a populated window similar to the main aplication.
 This is what jest is able to see when its interpreting your test cases.

-## `/tests/App.test.jsx` summarized
+## Useful Notes
 - As this is a simple use case, there is only one test file `App.test.jsx`.
 - Ideally, you should have one test file per component with each test file having multiple tests cases for the component in question.
-- Play around with the main app to understand what the expected outcome.
+- Play around with the main app to understand what to expect, what the buttons do etc.
-- Refer to in-line comments in `/tests/App.test.jsx`
+- Refer to in-line comments in `/tests/App.test.jsx` for some added explanations.
 - Also, you'd notice a `coverage` folder is created in the root of the project after the tests commands are run.
 Open `coverage/lcov-report/index.html` in a browser to see for information.
 - Hopefully this should serve as some foundation for unit testing with jest.